apache/airflow/dev/README_RELEASE_PROVIDER_PACKAGES.md

 The status of testing the providers by the community is kept here:
 <TODO COPY LINK TO THE ISSUE CREATED>

+The issue is also the easiest way to see important PRs included in the RC candidates.
+Detailed changelog for the providers will be published in the documentation after the RC candidates are released.

-You can find packages as well as detailed changelog following the below links:
+You can find the RC packages in PyPI following these links:

 <PASTE TWINE UPLOAD LINKS HERE.
 SORT THEM BEFORE!>